eaigner/jet/README.md

   `DROP INDEX "fruits_name_index"`,
 )

 // Run all migrations.
-The current migration version is stored, old migrations are not run twice! err, _ = s.Migrate(db) if err != nil {
+The current migration version is stored, already applied migrations are not run twice! err, _ = s.Migrate(db) if err != nil {
   panic(err)